-This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSKCC).
+This information explains your breast seed localization procedure at Memorial Sloan Kettering Cancer Center (MSK).

 Breast seed localization is a procedure in which a tiny metal seed, about the size of a small sesame seed, is placed into abnormal breast tissue.
 The implanted seed contains a small amount of radiation.
 This helps your surgeon find the area of abnormal tissue during surgery when it is too small to be seen or felt by hand.
 The seed will stay in your body until it is taken out during your surgery.